Understanding the E-A-T update

 Raters score YMYL websites with a “mixed reputation” poorly, resulting in damaging bad press.

 Many SEOs have followed the adage that there’s no such thing as bad publicity, so long as it includes a link to your website.
-Being solely focused on link-building, however, can leave you blinkered to the importance of sentiment and the impact it can have on your brand’s reputation.
+Being solely focused on link-building, however, can leave you vulnerable to the importance of sentiment and the impact it can have on your brand’s reputation.

 If you don’t have the budget for a digital PR agency, you can set some time aside each week to respond to media requests or offer guest articles to relevant publications.
 You might not think your brand is particularly newsworthy but sending out a quick press release to announce a new product launch or to tie in with a seasonal event can provide journalists with real value.
 What’s more, product guides are a proven link-building tactic.

-Supercharge your brand’s ‘about’ page to prove trust
+Supercharging your brand’s ‘about’ page to prove trust

-We have already discussed the importance of influence, or what people see when they search your brand name online, but the ‘about’ page on your website is your chance to curate all this reputational information to convey the kind of message that you want your audience to see.
+We have already discussed the importance of influence, or what people see when they search your brand name online.
+But, the ‘about’ page on your website is your chance to curate all this reputational information to convey the kind of message that you want your audience to see.

 As YMYL websites demand a high degree of trust, Google expects them to provide a “satisfying amount of information about who is responsible for the content on the site”.